microsoft/ark/docs/install.md

 We currently provide only *base images* for ARK, which contain all the dependencies for ARK but do not contain ARK itself (no [`gpudma`](https://github.com/microsoft/ark/blob/main/docs/install.md#install-gpudma) as well, which should be installed on the host side).
 The ARK-installed images will be provided in the future.

-You can pull a base image via:
+You can pull a base image as follows.
 ```
+# For NVIDIA GPUs
+docker pull ghcr.io/microsoft/ark/ark:base-dev-cuda12.1
+# For AMD GPUs
-docker pull ghcr.io/microsoft/ark/ark:base-cuda12.1
+docker pull ghcr.io/microsoft/ark/ark:base-dev-rocm5.7
 ```

 Check [ARK containers](https://github.com/microsoft/ark/pkgs/container/ark%2Fark) for all available Docker images.

-To run ARK in a Docker container, we need to mount `/dev` and `/lib/modules` into the container so that the container can use `gpumem` driver.
+To run ARK in a Docker container with NVIDIA GPUs, we need to mount `/dev` and `/lib/modules` into the container so that the container can use `gpumem` driver.
 Specifically, add `--privileged -v /dev:/dev -v /lib/modules:/lib/modules` in the `docker run` command.
 The following is an example.
 ```
 docker run \
     --privileged \